danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

 # Python Equity Performance Analysis Description

-Let's do the same type of analysis we did using SQL in Python.
+Let's do the same type of analysis we did using SQL within Python.
 We will adding new functions to our *custom_python_functions.py* file which can be re-used in this project.

 ## Modify custom re-usable functions: *[custom_python_functions.py](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Custom-Python-Functions/custom_python_functions.py)*